CakeML/pure/README.md

     the compiler's top-level definition.

 [examples](examples):
-  Examples of PureLang code, how to invoke the PureCake compiler on them, and how to measure their performance.
+  Examples of PureLang code with tools to compile and benchmark them.

 [language](language):
   Definitions concerning PureLang and its semantics, including built-in